-- a) At the date you distribute a copy you must have third-party evidence that: - i) supports the individual's name, job title/function (as appropriate) and address details. - ii) proves explicitly that the individual meets the Terms of Control. - iii) is less than three years old.
-Please refer to the guidance for dating evidence. - b) A related party (as defined in the General Principles section) is NOT a third party.
-Therefore evidence provided by a related party is not acceptable for ABC purposes except in the following circumstances where at least one of the following applies:

-- i) ABC has audited and verified the data at audit to be compliant with all the requirements necessary for the circulation claim in question For example: ABC has already audited the data from included on an attendance list as part of an event audit. - ii) You have purchased the data from the related party and: - You have paid a purchase invoice (money must have changed hands an inter-company accounting transaction is not sufficient). - The data purchased is sold as part of an established data rental/sale business.
+- a) At the date you distribute a copy you must have third-party evidence\ that: - i) supports the individual's name, job title/function (as appropriate) and address details. - ii) proves explicitly that the individual meets the Terms of Control. - iii) is less than three years old.
+Please refer to the guidance for dating evidence. - \b) A related party (as defined in the General Principles section) is NOT a third party.
+Therefore evidence provided by a related party is not acceptable for ABC purposes except in the following circumstances where at least one of the following applies: - ABC has audited and verified the data at audit to be compliant with all the requirements necessary for the circulation claim in question For example: ABC has already audited the data from included on an attendance list as part of an event audit or has carried out a satisfactory review of a bespoke distribution process (see section 1b(i) above.) - ii) You have purchased the data from the related party and: - You have paid a purchase invoice (money must have changed hands an inter-company accounting transaction is not sufficient). - The data purchased is sold as part of an established data rental/sale business.
 The onus is on you to provide suitable proof of this fact.
 Examples of suitable proof include promotional material and data rental/sale invoices.